ali-hv/AvaFarsi/README.md

 ```

 ### Other operating systems
 On other Unix-based operating systems such as Mac, the installation steps on linux should install the program just fine.
-But I didn't test it so if it doesn't install properly, create an issue and tell me your OS and some details.
+But I didn't test it so if it didn't install properly, create an issue and tell me your OS and some details.

 ## Contributing